CS 105 (C++)

 - Due to the importance of proper handling of dynamic memory, you

-will lose all points from the Proper Function portion of your grade if
+will lose 50% of your programming assignment grade if

 a valgrind evaluation of your work shows any memory leaks or errors other than memory which is "still reachable".